The Human Beinz

 1,) Nobody But Me (Rudolph Isley) - 2:16 rating: **** stars

-Usually young white bands covering classic soul bands stands as a recipe for disaster, but this was one of those rare exception, with vocalist Richard Belley and company giving their everything to get through the two minutes.
+Usually young white bands covering soul standards serves as a recipe for disaster, but this was one of those rare exception.
+Powered by Pachuta thundering bass line, vocalist Belley's stuttering list of dance names and drummer Coates tapping along on a Pepsi bottle these guys gave their everything to get through these two minutes.
+Their performance wasn't going to make you forget The Isley Brothers sizzling 1963 original, but it was still worth hearing.
 Released as a single, the band enjoyed an unexpected worldwide hit.
-The irony is that 99% of fans know the song from seeing it in an episode of "The Office" - https://www.youtube.com/watch?v=mfokPqeSNcw
+The irony is that today 99% of people with the song know it from hearing it in an episode of "The Office" - https://www.youtube.com/watch?v=mfokPqeSNcw

 rating: *** stars